-Where limited or no resin flow is required, there are low resin flow formats of the fastRise[TM] and the engineer should consider using these types along with exploring how to manage the flow level with pressure and time in the low viscosity window, with the specific design of the PCB.
+Where limited or no resin flow is required, there are low flow versions of fastRiseTM (part numbers ending in "F") that the design engineer should consider using.
+If they are unable to accommodate these part numbers in their design, the fabricator may explore how to manage the flow level of standard fastRiseTM part numbers with lower pressures and less time in the low viscosity window.
 It is strongly recommended that suitable conformal press materials are used as well as employing methods for damming the resin flow in cut-outs or cavities.

-Where cut-outs are made in the fastRise[TM], damming methods help with limited registration, restricted clearance to vias near the cavity, and gathering at the cut path when using mechanical processes.
+Where cut-outs are made in the fastRiseTM, damming methods help with limited registration, restricted clearance to vias near the cavity, and gathering at the cut path when using mechanical processes.
 Although the minimum pressure should be used, pressure must be adequate to achieve adhesive contact surrounding the cutout area.
 Extending time in the low viscosity window may be helpful.